zeinaebeid/zeinaebeid/README.md

 ### Hi, I'm Zeina 👋

-🏫 Computer Science Student at the University of Victoria
+🏫 Computer Science student at the University of Victoria